FUZZY MATCHING ALGORITHMS EXPLAINED

 N-Gram: This is a contiguous sequence of n items from a given sequence of text.
-The items can be phonemes, syllables, letters, words or base pairs according to the application.
+These items can be phonemes, syllables, letters, words or base pairs according to the application.

-Levenshtein distance: This is the minimum number of single-character edits that are required to transform one word into another.
+Levenshtein Distance: This calculates the minimum number of single-character edits that are required to transform one word into another.
 Valid edits are insertions, deletions or substitutions.

-Damerau–Levenshtein distance: This is the minimum number of operations needed to transform one string into the other.
-Valid operations are insertions, deletions, substitutions or transpositions of adjacent characters.
+Damerau–Levenshtein Distance: This calculates the minimum number of edits required to transform one string into the other.
+Valid edits are insertions, deletions, substitutions or transpositions of adjacent characters.

-Cosine Similarity: This is a metric that is got by converting strings into vectors by counting characters appearing in both strings and then calculating the dot product of the two vectors.
+Cosine Similarity: This is a metric that is got by converting two strings into vectors, counting the number of substrings that appear in both strings and then calculating the dot product of the two vectors.

 Peregrine: This is our own fuzzy matching algorithm, and it is developed inhouse.
 It works by counting substrings appearing in both text entries and then applies minimising a function to eliminate incidences of false positives.
 The resulting percentage similarity is, therefore, calculated by only considering unique substrings.

 Your Brain: Aoccdrnig to a rscheearch at Cmabrigde Uinervtisy, it deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoatnt tihng is taht the frist and Isat Itteers be at the rghit pclae.
 The rset can be a toatl mses and you can sitll raed it wouthit porbelm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.